‘Wouldn’t change a thing’: Listing photos for horror-themed property delight social media - NewsBreak

 (NEXSTAR) – Prepare to sleep like Rosemary’s baby in your very own horror-themed bungalows.

-A couple in California is ready to sell a pair of creepy retro cabins that most horror fans “can only dream of living in,” according to one of the owners.Jim Carrey ‘probably’ retiring from acting: ‘I’ve done enough’
+A couple in California is ready to sell a pair of creepy retro cabins that most horror fans “can only dream of living in,” according to one of the owners.SEE IT: Betty White’s $8M California home needs a buyer

 The property, located in Big Bear Lake, actually consists of two separate units — one that’s currently modeled after the Netflix series “Stranger Things,” and another that’s decked out in horror merch and memorabilia.
 Some of the more inspired touches in the “Stranger Things” cabin include a recreation of Joyce’s living room and a mini arcade, while the horror-themed cabin features a life-sized statue of Michael Myers from the “Halloween” franchise and a bedroom mural depicting “The Creature From the Black Lagoon.”